India rated ‘partially free’ in Freedom House report for third straight year

 It cited the case filed by the Delhi Police against journalist Meer Faisal and news website Article 14

-for their coverage of a Hindutva event in the national capital, the raids on the office of news portal The Wire in October, the arrest of Alt News co-founder Mohammad Zubair on charges of hurting religious sentiments.
+for their coverage of a Hindutva event in the national capital, the raids on the office of news portal The Wire in October and the arrest of Alt News co-founder Mohammad Zubair on charges of hurting religious sentiments.

-In its report, the United States non-governmental organisation also said that academic freedom has significantly weakened in India in recent years, with professors, students as well as institutions being intimidated because of political and religious issues.
+In its report, Freedom House also said that academic freedom has significantly weakened in India in recent years, with professors, students as well as institutions being intimidated because of political and religious issues.

 “Academics face pressure not to discuss topics deemed sensitive by the BJP government, particularly India’s relations with Pakistan and conditions in Kashmir,” it said.
 “The heads of prestigious academic institutions are increasingly selected for their loyalty to the ruling party.”